DreamtaleCore/USI3D/README.md

 <div align=center>  <img src="figures/teaser.jpg" alt="Teaser" width="500" align="bottom" /> </div>

-**Picture:**  *Our method learns intrinsic image decomposition inTeaser an unsupervised fashion where the ground truth reflectance and shading is not available in the training data.*
+**Picture:**  *Our method learns intrinsic image decomposition in an unsupervised fashion where the ground truth reflectance and shading is not available in the training data.*